flimflamjs/flimflam/validated-form/README.md

 , age: {required: true, min: 12}
 , email: {required: true, email: true}
 , password: {required: true, minLength: 7}
-, passwordConfirmation: {required: true, matches: 'password'}
+, passwordConfirmation: {required: true, matchesField: 'password'}
 }

 // The validator 'isNot' is not in the default validators so can be defined by us: